Raghu1611/-mini-Trello-/README.md

 5. Expand the **Environment Variables** section and add \VITE_API_URL\ pointing to your live Render backend URL.
 6. Click **Deploy**.
 (The included \ercel.json\ will handle React Router redirects).

-Once deployed, copy your live URLs and update the placeholders at the top of this README!